 Summary : This voyage combines the comfortable adventure cruises of Classic Antarctica with visits to the Falkland Islands (Islas Malvinas) and spectacular South Georgia.
-Many of the wildlife (penguins, whales, seabirds and seals) and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included as well as the best of these two wildlife-rich sub-Antarctic islands.
-These expeditions are designed to include as much wildlife viewing as possible, but also include a visit to scientific research station and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, and icebergs.
-Passengers electing to participate can take part in stretching classes, enjoy healthy meals, a fresh juice bar, indulge in a massage therapy session or take advantage of the sauna or gym in addition to experiencing great daily expedition activities.
+Much of the wildlife (penguins, whales, seabirds and seals) and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included, as well as the best of two wildlife-rich sub-Antarctic islands.
+Stroll the typical English village of Stanley, walk sandy dunes and beaches where king penguins breed, and visit rugged seabird cliffs.
+Both islands are known as a paradise for wildlife with epic displays of animals congregating by the thousands—as far as the eye can see.
+In addition to wildlife viewing, this expedition is designed to include a visit to a scientific research station, stepping foot on the 7th continent, and plenty of time to enjoy breathtaking scenery.
+Passengers electing to participate can take part in stretching classes, enjoy healthy meals, a fresh juice bar, indulge in a massage therapy session, or take advantage of the sauna or gym in addition to experiencing great daily expedition activities.

-Activities : Birding, Camping, Culture, Hiking, Kayaking, Photography, Dedicated Solo Cabins, Triple/Quad Cabins
+Activities : Birding, Culture, Hiking, Kayaking, Dedicated Solo Cabins, Triple/Quad Cabins

 After breakfast at the hotel, your group will transfer to the airport and board your charter flight to Ushuaia, Argentina.
 Upon arrival, you will have a little time to enjoy this quaint port town before heading to the pier.

 After embarkation, sail down the historic Beagle Channel.
 This famous channel transects the Tierra del Fuego archipelago in the extreme south of South America.
 Expect an air of anticipation as you depart—the next time you see land you’ll be in the world’s most southern continent!